Dynamis (queen): Queen of Scribonius

 When Asander died Dynamis was entrusted with the regency of Bosporan Kingdom.
 She married a certain Scribonius.
 Scribonius was overthrown and Dynamis married Polemon I of Pontus, who had been sent by the Romans to fight against Scribonius.
 This would not have been before 17/16 BC because in that year Dynamis had issued a solitary stater in her name.
 This shows that in that year she reigned on her own and had not yet married Scribonius.

 Cassius Dio wrote that a certain Scribonius claimed to be a grandson of Mithridates VI of Pontus and that he had received the Bosporan Kingdom from Augustus after the death of Asander.
 He married Dynamis, who had been entrusted with the regency of the kingdom by her husband Asander.
 Marcus Vipsanius Agrippa sent Polemon I of Pontus against him.
 Scribonius was killed by the people before Polemon got there because they had heard of his advance.
 Scribonius was murdered by the Bosporans, leaving Dynamis as sole ruler of the country.
 They resisted Polemon because they were afraid that he may be appointed as their king.
 Polemon defeated them but was unable to quell the rebellion until Agrippa went to Sinope to prepare a campaign against them.
 At that point the people surrendered.
 Polemon was appointed as their king.
 He married Dynamis with the sanction of Augustus.
-Agrippa was awarded a triumph, but this was nor celebrated.
+Agrippa was awarded a triumph, but this was not celebrated.